Harvey Probber: Modular seating

-Probber's most significant design breakthrough came when he was exploring approaches to seating furniture and found that, “the key to salvation was in bits and pieces of plane geometry… they were meaningless alone, but when fused to conventional shapes, profoundly altered their character.”
-These “bits and pieces” became templates for the line he named the Sert Group (after architect Jose Luis Sert).
+Probber's most significant design breakthrough came when he was exploring approaches to seating furniture and found that, "the key to salvation was in bits and pieces of plane geometry… they were meaningless alone, but when fused to conventional shapes, profoundly altered their character."
+These "bits and pieces" became templates for the line he named the Sert Group (after architect Jose Luis Sert).
 It consisted of nineteen different elements that could be assembled into any desired seating configuration.

 Probber referred to the concept as a modular system, and the individual pieces as modules.
-Although what was then called “unit furniture” dates to the first decades of the twentieth century, Probber's modular seating was the first of its kind.
-Taking the concept further, he introduced “nuclear furniture”—which included occasional tables with interchangeable pedestals, in different shapes and sizes that could, like seating, be clustered in varying configurations.
+Although what was then called "unit furniture" dates to the first decades of the twentieth century, Probber's modular seating was the first of its kind.
+Taking the concept further, he introduced "nuclear furniture"—which included occasional tables with interchangeable pedestals, in different shapes and sizes that could, like seating, be clustered in varying configurations.
 In the 1960s, he extended the idea to case goods, making it possible to offer many variations on one basic design... the same case was available in a choice of finishes, legs, bases, heights, and hardware.
 Differences that were cosmetic rather than conceptual were economical to produce—evidence that Probber's business acumen matched his design ability.

 By the 1970s, Harvey Probber, Inc. had opened trade showrooms in major design centers across the country, and had relinquished the residential market for the larger and more lucrative contract furniture field.
 During this period, Probber's work was awarded two "Best of Neocon" Gold Awards from the Resources Council of the Institute of Business Designers for the Houston Chair (1977) and the Advent III Customization Program (1981).
 He never abandoned his interest in seating modules, however, and continued to explore variations of the concept.

 Reintroduction

-The Harvey Probber Design Archive recently signed an agreement with M2L to reintroduce his furnishings to the American market.
-The first line of products will include a lounge chair, sofa, occasional table, bench and desk from the Architectural Series and the Deep Tuft sectional sofa.
+The Harvey Probber Design Archive signed an agreement with M2L in 2013 to reintroduce his furnishings to the American market.
+The first line of products included a deep tuft sectional sofa.

-In his own words

-"Design has a fourth dimension—the intangible quality of aging gracefully."—1958 Merchandise Mart Conference Address.

-"Too often in our search for newness, we have overlooked the essentials.
-As always, the essentials are people."—1958 Merchandise Mart Conference Address.

-"Fashion is a word invented by the avaricious to prey upon the insecure."—1988 Interior Design article.